tsugumasa320/tsugumasa320.github.io/_pages/about.md

 I used to build instruments by modifying consumer electronics, which was part of the [Electronicos Fantasticos!](https://www.electronicosfantasticos.com/), and I also made a lot of musical instruments.
 I have been engaged in hardware development (mainly looking at the mechanical design, circuits, and software.), and I am good at using digital fabrication techniques to develop interfaces for musical instruments.

-I specialize in human-centered design and design thinking as well, and I am strong in this process of prototyping and value verification in fast iterations to move things forward.
+I alos specialize in human-centered design and design thinking as well, and I am strong in this process of prototyping and value verification in fast iterations to move things forward.

 Technical Skills
 =====